MontreTT/Data-analysis/data_transformation_projects/Data Transformation project 2/README.md

 ![dataset after removing unecessary wiki-refs tags ](removed_tags.png "Removed tags from CSV file")

+## Then we need to prepare the data for numeric analysis

-# we acess types of column
+#we acess types of column
 data.dtypes

+We see that there are numemerous columns that need to be changed to numeric

+But first we need to transform data